hyperledger/indy-node/docs/transactions.md

     - `creationTime` (integer as POSIX timestamp):
         The time when transaction was written to the Ledger as POSIX timestamp.

+    - `seqNo` (integer):
+        A unique sequence number of the transaction on Ledger

 Please note that all these metadata fields may be absent for genesis transactions.